yuejiaointel/oneDAL/docs/source/includes/pairwise-distances/correlation-distance-examples.rst

 ..
-Copyright 2021 Intel Corporation
+Copyright contributors to the oneDAL project
 ..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 .. you may not use this file except in compliance with the License.